-A. Land Between the Lakes has approximately 110,000 acres in Kentucky and 60,000 acres in Tennessee.
-At total of 170,000 acres.
+A. Land Between the Lakes has approximately 110,000 acres in Kentucky and 60,000 acres in Tennessee, which is a total of 170,000 acres.

 A. Land Between the Lakes serves as part of the United States Public Lands Program managed by the USDA Forest Service.
 No private dwellings remain within its boundaries.

 A. Pets are allowed at Land Between the Lakes including on our trails and campgrounds.
-Pets must be on a leash and under physical control at all times — especially when encountering other users on the trails.
+Pets must be on a leash 6′ or less and under physical control at all times — especially when encountering other users on the trails.
 For health and sanitation purposes, you are required to clean up after your pet.
 Remember, never leave your pet in a hot car.

 You may also have your pet at the Elk & Bison Prairie in the vehicle only.

-Pets are allowed at the Homeplace.
+Pets are allowed at the Homeplace 1850s Working Farm.

-Dogs are not permitted at the Nature Station.
+Dogs are not permitted at the Woodlands Nature Station.
 However, there is a kennel you may use to keep your dog while you visit.

-Due to the wild animal displays in the backyard, the Nature Station offers kennels for pets whose owners want to visit the facility.
+Due to the wild animal displays in the backyard, the Woodlands Nature Station offers kennels for pets whose owners want to visit the facility.
 Exceptions are made for dogs used for accessibility, such as guide dogs.

-A. Before modern transportation and developed road systems, many families buried their dead on small family plots or in community church cemeteries.
-There are more than 240 known cemeteries in Land Between the Lakes.
+A. Before modern transportation and developed road systems, many families buried their deceased on small family plots or in community church cemeteries.
+There are more than 270 known cemeteries in Land Between the Lakes.
 These cemeteries are remnants of the communities that existed prior to the creation of Lake Barkley and Kentucky Lake.
 Please be respectful of these cemeteries and the importance they represent to the people who once lived here.

 A. Motorized Vehicle Use Map, or MVUM, is a legal document required under the Travel Management Rule that shows trails and roads designated for motor vehicle use.

 A. The Outposts at Hillman Ferry, Piney and Wrangler Campgrounds offer basic amenities.
 Our major attraction facilities have soda machines and some snacks in their gift shops.
-You will find gas stations, grocery stores, retail malls, doctors, hospitals, and restaurants in our surrounding communities.
+You will find gas stations, grocery stores, retail malls, doctors, hospitals, shopping, and restaurants in our surrounding communities.

 A. Call our Friends of Land Between the Lakes volunteer coordinator at 270-924-2007.

 A. If you find an injured or stray animal in Land Between the Lakes, do not try to help the animal yourself.
 Keep your distance as the animal may become aggressive or injure you in an attempt to get away.
-Please call Woodlands Nature Station at 270-924-2299 or Law Enforcement Office at 270-924-2196.
+Please call the Woodlands Nature Station at 270-924-2299 or Law Enforcement Office at 270-924-2196.

 A. We require a Special Use Permit for events such as weddings, reunions, and other recreational programs of 70 people or more, research studies, and commercial activities.
 Firewood permits are available all year.
 Call 1-800-525-7077 or 270-924-2000 for more information.